yellovsky/bit-trove/docs/backend-architecture-analysis.md

 ## 🎯 **Overall Assessment Update**

-**Significant Progress**: The backend has made **substantial improvements** in architecture consistency, transaction management, and error handling.
+**Significant Progress**: The backend has made **substantial improvements** in architecture consistency, transaction management, error handling, and basic health monitoring.
 The layered architecture is now properly implemented across all modules.

-**Production Readiness**: The codebase is **much closer to production-ready** with robust transaction handling and consistent error management.
-However, security hardening and monitoring implementation are still needed.
+**Production Readiness**: The codebase is **closer to production-ready** with:
+- ✅ Robust transaction handling and consistent error management
+- ✅ Basic health check infrastructure
+- ✅ Infrastructure-level security headers
+- ⚠️ Still needs security hardening and enhanced monitoring

-**Technical Debt**: Reduced from **high** to **medium** due to architectural improvements.
-Remaining debt is primarily in security, monitoring, and performance optimization.
+**Technical Debt**: Reduced from **high** to **medium** due to architectural improvements and new health check implementation.
+Remaining debt is primarily in security (Casbin eval), monitoring, and performance optimization.

 **Recommended Timeline**: 2-3 months of focused security and monitoring implementation before production deployment.